-It offers the opportunity to hear directly from people with bleeding disorders including those who were infected with HIV and Hepatitis C via their NHS treatment in the 1970s and 80s and supports members to ask questions and participate in debates and Parliamentary meetings on these issues.
+It offered the opportunity to hear directly from people with bleeding disorders including those who were infected with HIV and Hepatitis via their NHS treatment in the 1970’s and 1980’s and will support members to ask questions and participate in debates and Parliamentary meetings on these issues.

 The officers of the APPG regularly correspond with the DH on the support available to people affected by contaminated blood and all letters and replies are available on this website.
 Read the APPG correspondence here.

 The APPG reformed after the 2019 election with an inaugural meeting on the 11 February 2020.

 - Sir Peter Bottomley MP

 The Group also undertook an inquiry into the support for those affected by the contaminated blood scandal in the UK which was published in January 2015.
 Read the full report (PDF) or the executive summary (PDF).